amira133-eg/Stage_2_HackBio_internshipip/documentation.md

-# **Documentation of the underlying mathematics formulas and logic used to implement LabCalcHub in R Shiny**
+# **Documentation of the underlying mathematics formulas and logics used to implement LabCalcHub in R Shiny**

 # **Serial Dilution Calculator**
  Uses a loop to calculate the volume of stock solution, diluent and updating the concentration at each step.